 - The King’s Tavern is open daily for lunch and dinner and offers the only ocean front dining on St. Simons Island.
-Offering a delicious selection of fresh local delights, dine ocean side choosing from chef inspired soups, salads and sandwiches or try the signature Low Country Shrimp & Grits,
+Offering a delicious selection of fresh local delights, dine ocean side choosing from chef-inspired soups, salads, and sandwiches or try the signature Low Country Shrimp & Grits,

 - Paradise Beach Bar and Grill Open daily at 11:00 a.m.
 March through October weather permitting.
 This is where island time truly begins and where food and fun become one.
-This is ocean front dining at its best.
-Enjoy an ultra-casual lunch with a wide variety of choices, as well as their signature cocktails like the King & Prince Lifesaver or the Confusion in Paradise..
+This is oceanfront dining at its best.
+Enjoy an ultra-casual lunch with a wide variety of choices, as well as their signature cocktails like the King & Prince Lifesaver or the Confusion in Paradise.

 The Royal Treatment

-For those who like being pampered there is the award-winning Royal Treatment Cottage, which offers a wide variety of treatments.
+For those who like being pampered, there is the award-winning Royal Treatment Cottage, which offers a wide variety of treatments.
 Most of the treatments are derived from traditional Eastern traditions dating back thousands of years and given a contemporary take.
 You can choose from the custom cottage, Swedish, therapeutic or sports-specific treatment, as well as reflexology and aromatherapy.

-The setting is an historic beach cottage on the resort grounds just steps from the sands and sea breezes of the Atlantic.
+The setting is a historic beach cottage on the resort grounds just steps from the sands and sea breezes of the Atlantic.
 Here an intimate seaside retreat has been created where the utmost attention is given to experiences that soothe and treatments that rejuvenate.

 The front porch with its comfy chaises invites you into the calming atmosphere inside where the casual warmth and refreshing decor of a quaint beach cottage are right at home with its indulgent and therapeutic elements.
 A fireside relaxation lounge, changing cabanas and quiet treatment rooms all ensure a tranquil experience.
-And while at The Royal Treatment Cottage for their treatments, guests enjoy the use of robes, sandals and totes for personal belongings.
+And while at The Royal Treatment Cottage for their treatments, guests enjoy the use of robes, sandals, and totes for personal belongings.
 Complimentary bottled water is provided with juices and teas available.

 As you can see, the resort has everything for those seeking tranquility, however, it’s worth a mention that the resort does not only cater to vacationers.
 You can also do business in this amazing environment.
 There are more than 10, 000 sq. ft. of ocean front meeting, conference and function space, with premier catering, wedding, and special event services.
 The Sydney Lanier Ballroom can accommodate 70 to 350 people and offers teleconferencing, as well as state-of-the-art audio and video facilities.
 Finally, the staff was truly excellent.
 They did everything they could to ensure the comfort of their guests, and I really couldn’t praise them highly enough.

-I had spent four days at the King and Prince Beach and Golf Resort in St. Simons Island, GA, fine dining at a fantastic hotel restaurants, touring the island and making new friends with the local residents I met in the village.
+I had spent four days at the King and Prince Beach and Golf Resort in St. Simons Island, GA, fine dining at fantastic hotel restaurants, touring the island and making new friends with the local residents I met in the village.
 My nights were spent in the newly renovated room cushioned in a king-sized bed in the resort’s Oceanfront Building featuring dramatic floor-to-ceiling windows and a balcony overlooking the resort’s pools and the Atlantic Ocean.
-On this last day I sat alone on the steps leading to the beach on the shore of the Atlantic Ocean.
+On this last day, I sat alone on the steps leading to the beach on the shore of the Atlantic Ocean.
 In the pre-dawn darkness, a cup of coffee in hand, I anxiously waited to greet the day.
 The clear, starry sky had whispers of clouds.
-The air was absolutely silent, but filled with the salty smell of the sea.
+The air was absolutely silent but filled with the salty smell of the sea.

 The deep purple night gradually gave way to shades of red.
-Day was at last dawning.
+The day was at last dawning.
 As the sun rose, the first sight was the arc of yellow shimmered on the ocean like an impressionist’s painting.
-Sea birds and people seemed to show up at the same time.
+Seabirds and people seemed to show up at the same time.
 I caught sight of baby dolphins coming up for air as they made their way out to sea with the ebbing tides.
 Flocks of geese made their way north in their famous v-formations.
 It was the perfect end to a perfect vacation.
 All in all, if you’re planning a luxury holiday in the Georgia Sea Islands at an economical price, I suggest you look a bit further than the usual well-known haunts and give St. Simons a try.
 And if you do decide to visit St. Simons, then where better to stay than the King and Prince Resort?